katsaii/gml-prelude/examples/functions.md

 scream_message("hello world"); // prints "HELLO WORLD"
 ```

-This code will compose the two functions `string_upper` and `show_message` into a new method which prints a message in ALL CAPS!!
+This code will compose the two functions `string_upper` and `show_message` into a new method which prints a message in capital case.

 ### Currying